 PCAs attack those cells that line the stomach wall.
 The cells normally produce both the acids that release the B12 from food, and the intrinsic factor that binds to it.
 Without enough IF, vitamin B12 remains largely unabsorbed, and deficiency develops.

-PCA and IFA tests should be used in conjunction with each other after other tests have established that a patient has B12 deficiency and anemia/neuropathy.
-However, since the treatment (B12 shots) has no side effects, the newer guidelines suggest to ignore negative test results and base diagnosis on signs and symptoms alone.
+PCA and IFA tests should be used in conjunction with each other after other tests have established that a patient has B12 deficiency and anemia or neuropathy.

 Test Results: How to Diagnose Pernicious Anemia?